microsoft/staticstaging/docs/index.md

 # Metaprogramming

 Splicing is the basis of Alltheworld's metaprogramming tools.
-This section describes extensions beyond the basic splices we've already seen to make metaprogramming more powerful.
+This section describes extensions beyond the basic splices we've already seen that make metaprogramming more powerful.

 ## Snippets